FriendlyNeighborhoodShane/MinMicroG/README.md

 How to control the zip by changing its name:
 NOTE: Control by name is not possible in Magisk Manager, since it copies the zip to a cache directory and renames it install.zip.
 This is unavoidable behaviour.

- - Add 'system' to its filename to force it to install/uninstall from system.
+ - Add `system` to its filename to force it to install/uninstall from system.
 Otherwise, it looks for Magisk, and if not found, installs to system.
 Obviously, if you flash it through Magisk Manager, you want to install it to Magisk.
 If not, you have to flash it through recovery.
    - Remember that choosing Magisk mode (which is the default if Magisk is installed already) will remove the MinMicroG package if you uninstall Magisk.

- - Add 'uninstall' to its filename to uninstall it from your device, whether in Magisk mode or system mode.
+ - Add `uninstall` to its filename to uninstall it from your device, whether in Magisk mode or system mode.
 If you use Magisk Manager, your preffered method of uninstallation is from there.

 Just rename it and flash it again for the intended effect.
-For example, **MinMicroG-variant-version-signed.zip** to **system-MinMicroG-variant-version-signed.zip** (and the same for uninstall).
+For example, `MinMicroG-variant-version-signed.zip` to `system-MinMicroG-variant-version-signed.zip` (and the same for uninstall).

-NOTE: If you have made a system install but have Magisk installed as well, you will have to use both "system" and "uninstall" keywords in the name for an uninstall flash.
+NOTE: If you have made a system install but have Magisk installed as well, you will have to use both `system` and `uninstall` keywords in the name for an uninstall flash.

 The zip debloats three specific Google apps from your phone (GmsCore, GoogleServicesFramework, Phonesky and their MicroG counterparts) and 4 NLP providers when the pack contents conflicts with them.
 In Magisk mode, they won't be removed from system, and if you uninstall the pack, they'll come back.
 If you install in system, the debloated stuff will be stored in internal-storage/MinMicroG/Backup.
 WARNING: This zip does not and never will debloat anything else because that is the minimum coming in MicroG's way.
 I have had my own share of PTSD with debloating.
 I believe (through instinct) that it should work even on flashes over GApped ROMs, but don't take my word for it.
 Debloat before you flash.